-A reference to its source must accompany all factual material that is not original to you.
+All factual material that is not original with you must be accompanied by a reference to its source.
 ASCE books and journals prefer the author-date system of referencing.
 This system has two parts, the text citation and the reference list.

-The text citation appears where the material to be cited is presented.
+• The text citation appears where the material to be cited is presented.
 The citation refers readers to a source in the reference list by the author's name and the year of publication.
 Often, the author and date appear in parentheses; a comma is not placed between them.